AIFB-WebScience at SemEval-2022 Task 12: Relation Extraction First -- Using Relation Extraction to Identify Entities: Introduction

 Information extraction systems are a key component in making scientific literature more consumable.
 With the large amount of scientific works which are constantly being published (e.g., more than 60,000 machine learning papers per year \cite{DBLP:conf/semweb/Farber19}), indexing techniques that go beyond keyword searches are becoming more important.
 While many efforts have focused on the processing of abstracts as a way of building representations of publications \cite{gabor_semeval-2018_2018, luan_multi-task_2018}, methods processing full text documents will be needed to accurately capture their contents for use cases such as academic search and recommender systems and scientific impact quantification.

-The task tackled in this paper, consisting of linking mathematical symbols to their descriptions in LaTeX documents, is a \textit{joint entity and relation extraction} task.
+The task tackled in this paper \cite{lai-etal-2022-semeval}, consisting of linking mathematical symbols to their descriptions in LaTeX documents, is a \textit{joint entity and relation extraction} task.
 While earlier work tackled both subtasks sequentially via separate models, more recent approaches tend to use a single joint model \cite{luan_multi-task_2018, bekoulis_joint_2018, nguyen_end--end_2019, eberts_end--end_2021}.
 In contrast to early approaches, which are based on Bi-LSTMs \cite{luan_multi-task_2018, bekoulis_joint_2018, nguyen_end--end_2019}, more recent approaches \cite{wadden_entity_2019, eberts_end--end_2021} make use of transformer-based language models, such as BERT \cite{devlin_bert_2019}.
 A key challenge in joint models is the computational complexity stemming from pairwise comparisons between entity spans required for relation extraction.
 Previous works tackle this using a span scoring mechanism based on a feed forward neural network, which produces a score indicating the likelihood that a span is in a relation \cite{luan_multi-task_2018, wadden_entity_2019}.
 Relation extraction is then performed on only those spans with the highest scores.
 For data sets which include span annotations even for entities which are not in any relation, such as DocRED \cite{yao_docred_2019}, as examined by \citet{eberts_end--end_2021}, such a scoring mechanism is not necessary, because the entity extraction component of the model can be trained on these annotations.
 For the task tackled in this paper, complete annotations for entity spans are not provided, making the use of a span scoring mechanism necessary.

 In this paper, we propose an end-to-end approach for joint entity and relation extraction.
-The approach is based on a transformer-based language model, following previous work \cite{eberts_end--end_2021}, but is peculiar in the sense that it incorporates a span scoring mechanism based on dot product similarity to reduce the computational complexity considerably, making joint entity and relation extraction feasible on standard hardware.
+The approach is based on a transformer-based language model, following previous work \cite{DBLP:conf/ecai/EbertsU20, eberts_end--end_2021}, but is peculiar in the sense that it incorporates a span scoring mechanism based on dot product similarity which is learned via triplet loss rather than cross entropy loss, making it applicable to datasets which contain annotations only for a subset of all valid entity mention spans.